 Meaningful economic ties means your company:

-- Is registered as a company in Canada
+- Is registered or incorporated in Canada

 Capacity for, and commitment to, internationalization

 Capacity for internationalization is demonstrated by your company having:

 - dedicated resources for your international growth (both human and financial)

 Potential to contribute significantly to the Canadian economy

 This means your company’s international business development activity has direct benefits to Canada, such as:

 - increased exports of Canadian-made products or services

 - new job creation